alexovidiupopa/cryptography/pollard/pollard.md

 Use -nr to change the number and -func to change the function.
 They default to n=7031 and f=x^2+1 if they are both omitted.
-The function defaults to f=x^2+1 if the -f flag is omitted.
+The function defaults to f=x^2+1 if only the -func flag is omitted.